-Nat Hab travelers on Whales & Nature Trails of Quebec will explore four national parks and a marine reserve in French Canada, searching for wildlife amidst the spectacular fall foliage and at sea.
-Activity-filled days will be spent hiking through glacial valleys and gorges, photographing moose and woodland caribou and kayaking through deeply carved fjords and river basins.
-For two days, travelers will enjoy private guided whale excursions by Zodiac.
+Nat Hab travelers on Whales & Nature Trails of Quebec will explore four national parks and a marine reserve in French Canada, searching for animals amidst the spectacular fall foliage and at sea.
+Activity-filled days will be spent hiking through glacial valleys and gorges, photographing wildlife and enjoying private guided whale excursions by Zodiac.
 Our environmentally responsible boat operator is a member of the Eco-Whale Alliance, which supports whale research, education and sustainable practices in the St. Lawrence Estuary.
 From Marina de Bergeronnes, we’ll set out on a thrilling whale-watching expedition in the hopes of seeing some of the species below.

 Blue whales are the largest animal on Earth, up to 90 feet long and weighing between 80 to 135 tons.
 These baleen whales eat 4 tons of krill each day to maintain their weight.
 Blue whales are endangered, with 5,000 to 12,000 individuals remaining globally.
 Historical overharvesting has kept their population numbers low, and their reproduction rate is also low: they produce a single calf every 2 to 3 years.
 Home to a yearly congregation, the St. Lawrence Estuary is one of the most likely places in the world to see these gentle giants.